thomasgauvin/noted/sample-markdown-folder/✅ Todo list.md

 *   Rename files issue causing duplicate selected files ✅

-*   Renaming a folder does not update the folder directory
+*   Renaming a folder does not update the folder directory when in a note within the folder

-*   Folder view should not have a Editor view, or the Editor view should be functional to rename a folder
+*   Folder view should not have a Editor view, or the Editor view should be functional to rename a folder ✅

 *   Easier way to go from title to text.
 Maybe enter should go to text, or tab.